 AIHA LAP requires accredited laboratories (CABs) to conform to the following duties:

 a) The CAB commits to fulfill continually the requirements for accreditation set by the AIHA LAP for the areas where accreditation is sought or granted.
 AIHA LAP gives due notice of any changes to its requirements for accreditation (Policies).
 It takes account of views expressed by interested parties before deciding on the precise form and effective date of the changes.
 Following a decision on and publication of the changed requirements, the CAB carries out any necessary adjustments.
 This includes an agreement to adapt to changes in the requirements for accreditation, to be verified at the next assessment by AIHA LAP.

 b) When requested, the CAB affords such accommodation and cooperation as is necessary to enable AIHA LAP to verify the fulfillment of requirements for accreditation.
 This applies to all premises where the conformity assessment services take place.

 c) The CAB provides access to information, documents, and records as necessary for the assessment and maintenance of the accreditation.
 The On-Site Documents and Records Review List informs the CAB of a subset of information that must be readily available.

 d) The CAB provides access to those documents that provide insight into the level of independence and impartiality of the CAB from its related bodies, where applicable.

-e) CAB arranges the witnessing of CAB services when requested by AIHA LAP, LLC.
+e) CAB arranges the witnessing of CAB services when requested by AIHA LAP.

 f) The CAB claims accreditation only with respect to the scope for which it has been granted accreditation, per Policy Module 7.

-g) The CAB does not use its accreditation in such a manner as to bring AIHA LAP, LLC into disrepute.
+g) The CAB does not use its accreditation in such a manner as to bring AIHA LAP into disrepute.

-h) The CAB pays fees as shall be determined by AIHA LAP, LLC (Fee Schedule available upon request).
+h) The CAB pays fees as shall be determined by AIHA LAP (Fee Schedule available upon request).